itn-ignite/ESRs-Programming-and-Bioinformatics-Workshop/Workshop_material/LRZ/connect.md

 To learn how to install locally in your folder click [here](/locally.md)

-1- We installed all the programs we may need in this location.
+1- We installed all the programs we may need in this locations.
 ```
 /naslx/projects/pn69xe/di29vos2/ignite_tools
+/naslx/projects/pn69xe/di52zuy/ignite_tools_py3/bin
+/naslx/projects/pn69xe/di52zuy/ignite_tools_py2/bin
 ```
 You need to add this to your PATH so each time you type the name of a program the system will now where to look for it.